The Brutal Truth About the Human Mind—And the Hidden Power Within

 Suffer consciously.
 Let pain refine you, not rot you.

 You cannot escape pain.
 But you can decide what to do with it.
 Unconscious suffering breeds bitterness, resentment, decay.
 Conscious suffering—grieving fully, facing fear directly, holding pain with presence—burns away what is false.
 The alchemists called this the nigredo, the blackening, the stage where the old self dissolves.
-In its ashes, the new emerges.
+In its ashes, the new version of us emerges.
 Pain will visit either way.
 The only choice is whether it poisons you or purifies you.

 Meditate on death.
 Keep mortality before you as the sharpest teacher.